Measurement of the branching fraction of $D_s^+\to \tau^+ \nu_{\tau}$ via $\tau^+ \to \mu^+ \nu_{\mu}\bar{\nu_{\tau}}$: SYSTEMATIC UNCERTAINTIES

 \subsection{TAG-MODE INDEPENDENT SYSTEMATIC UNCERTAINTIES}

 Systematic uncertainties which do not depend on tag modes are classified as tag-mode independent.

 The systematic uncertainties related to the $\mu^+$ tracking and PID efficiencies are investigated by using a control sample of $e^+e^-\to\gamma \mu^+ \mu^-$ decays.
-After considering the dependencies of the $\mu^+$ efficiencies on the $\mu$ momentum, polar angle, and different energy points, no significant difference of $\mu^+$ tracking efficiencies between data and MC simulation is found, and the associated systematic uncertainty is assigned to be 0.18\%.
+By considering the dependencies of the $\mu^+$ efficiencies on the $\mu$ momentum, polar angle, and different energy points, the difference of $\mu^+$ tracking efficiencies between data and MC simulation is $(-0.32\pm0.18)\%$.
+After correcting the signal efficiencies to data, the associated systematic uncertainty is assigned to be 0.18\%.
 The difference of the $\mu^+$ PID efficiencies between data and MC simulation is found to be $-(11.86\pm0.33)\%$.
-A similar large difference in the $\mu^+$ PID efficiency between data and simulation was observed for $D_s^+\to\mu^+\nu_\mu$ events in previous analyses at BESIII and is understood to arise from imperfections in the simulation of the hit depth of muons in the MUC~\cite{bes2019}.
-After correcting the signal efficiencies to data, the uncertainty 0.37\% is assigned as the corresponding systematic uncertainty.
+A similar large difference in the $\mu^+$ PID efficiency between data and simulation was observed for $D_s^+\to\mu^+\nu_\mu$ events in previous analyses at BESIII and is understood to arise from imperfections in the simulation of the length of the muon traveling in the MUC~\cite{bes2019}.
+After correcting the signal efficiencies to data, the uncertainty 0.33\% is assigned as the corresponding systematic uncertainty.

 The efficiency of the $\gamma$ selection is studied by using a control sample of $J/\psi\to\pi^+\pi^-\pi^0$ decays~\cite{geff}, while the $\pi^0$ reconstruction efficiency is studied with a sample of $e^+e^-\to K^+K^-\pi^+\pi^-\pi^0$ events~\cite{pi0eff}.
 The systematic uncertainty of selecting the transition $\gamma$ or $\pi^0$ is estimated to be 1.00\%, accounting for the relative BFs of $D_s^{*+}\to\gamma D_s^+$ and $D_s^{*+}\to\pi^0D_s^+$~\cite{PDG2022}.